sphinx-contrib/tikz/README.rst

 replaced by the project root directory.
 This is convenient when referring to some source file in the LaTeX code.

-The ``‹tikz code›`` is code according to the tikz latex package.
+The ``‹tikz code›`` is code according to the tikz LaTeX package.
 It behaves as if inside a ``tikzpicture`` environment.

 The **tikz-role** is used as follows::

   :tikz:`‹tikz code›`

-The ``‹tikz code›`` is code according to the tikz latex package.
+The ``‹tikz code›`` is code according to the tikz LaTeX package.
 It behaves as if inside a ``\tikz`` macro.
 Ti\ *k*\ Z options can be given at the start of the ``‹tikz code›``.